Threat Informed Defense (Part 1): Threat Simulation [A Webinar Recap]

 External research can be done by accessing publicly available information, such as ATT&CK/Tidal Cyber Community, CTI article, and industry reports (Verizon Data Breach Report).
 However, when you’re conducting external research, be wary of headline bias when selecting threats.

-How do you know when your TTP research in complete?
+How do you know when your TTP research is complete?
 Initial research is usually done when you have a short list of threat actors or techniques that align with cyber security goals, and you can clearly communicate their relevance.
 It’s important that you know how to move forward, and you know how to communicate that strategy to the organization.

 Threat Selection Considerations: